|Guide||♦||16 Triplogs||Mine 0||1 Topic|

-This segment is the southern most portion of the trail and goes from Carefree Highway (AZ74) in Phoenix adjacent to the AZ Fish & Game complex/Ben Avery Shooting Range complex to the developed Emery Henderson trailhead on New River Road.
-The later is an award winning facility and is a good place to begin or end the hike.
+This segment is the southernmost portion of the trail and goes from Carefree Highway (AZ74) in Phoenix adjacent to the AZ Fish & Game complex/Ben Avery Shooting Range complex to the developed Emery Henderson trailhead on New River Road.
+The latter is an award-winning facility and is a good place to begin or end the hike.
 The hike is pretty flat and easy traveling with typical desert vegetation.
-The trail is well marked with an easy to follow tread.
+The trail is well marked with an easy-to-follow tread.
 However, I found it to be the least interesting segment of the Black Canyon Trail that I have hiked so far, but I wanted to do it so that I'd complete the entire southern section of the trail from Carefree Highway to Government Springs/Hidden Treasure Mine, about 53 miles.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 Leave No Trace and +Add a Triplog after your hike to support this local community.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.